kodekloudhub/community-faq/docs/course-faq/kubernetes/csr-john-johndeveloper.md

 # CSRs - What is it with john and john-developer?

 This is regarding CKA Mock Exam 2, question 6.
-This question is as follows
+A similar question appears in CKA course mock exams.
+This question is as follows:

 > Create a new user called `john`.
 Grant him access to the cluster.<br/>John should have permissions to `create, list, get, update and delete pods` in the `development` namespace.
 The private key exists in the location `/root/CKA/john.key` and csr at `root/CKA/john.csr`.